axelerant/testimonials-widget/readme.txt

 = Primary Features =

 * Admin interface to add, edit and manage testimonials
+* Capable of handling Multiple widgets per page or post
+* Fields for source, title, location, testimonial, email, company and URL details
 * Filters to manipulate testimonial layout and presentation
-* Has fields for source, title, location, testimonial, email, company and URL details
-* Multiple widgets on a single page capable
+* Multiple paging options for testimonials listings
 * Settings screen for site-wide option defaults
 * Shortcodes and theme functions for listings and rotation
 * Single testimonial view includes image, source, title, location,, email, company and URL details